themintchoco/tp/docs/UserGuide.md

 * `student search n/alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'search alex david'](images/findAlexDavidResult.png)

+#### Assigning a student: `student assign`

+Assigns a student to a session.

+Format: `student assign STUDENT_IDENTIFIER ses/SESSION_ID`

+* Assigns the student with the specified `STUDENT_IDENTIFIER` to the session. `STUDENT_IDENTIFIER` can be either the student's ID or full name.
+* The attendance for the student to the session upon assignment is marked as absent by default.

+Examples:
+* `student assign 2 ses/3` assigns a student with an ID of 2 to attend a session with an ID of 3.
+* `student assign John Doe ses/4` assigns a student with the name `John Doe` to attend a session with an ID of 4.

 #### Deleting a student: `student delete`

-Deletes the student with the specified STUDENT_IDENTIFIER.
-STUDENT_IDENTIFIER can be either the student's ID or full name.
+Deletes the student with the specified `STUDENT_IDENTIFIER`. `STUDENT_IDENTIFIER` can be either the student's ID or full name.

 Format: `student delete STUDENT_IDENTIFIER`